-Graduate students who have 174 graduate credit hours (including attempted credits with grades F, I, UW, SP, IP, UP, etc.) at the University of Cincinnati are not eligible for an award funded by the university for enrollment beginning with the semester in which said student will exceed the 174 attempted hours.
+Graduate students who have 174 graduate credit hours (including attempted credits with grades F, I, UW, SP, IP, UP, W, etc. and audited courses) at the University of Cincinnati are not eligible for an award funded by the university for enrollment beginning with the semester in which said student will exceed the 174 attempted hours.
 (See 174 Graduate Credit Rule.)
 This is due to the regulations governing state support of the university, so exceptions are not considered.
-It should be noted that courses taken for audit credit and official course withdrawals do not count toward the 174 attempted graduate semester credit hours for the purpose of determining stipend eligibility.
+(See Graduate School Handbook Addendum, 2017-18 for more information.
+To view this document, you will need Adobe Acrobat Reader, a free download.)

 The appointing academic program, college, or area of responsibility determines service requirements of students who hold assistantships.
 If awarded an assistantship outside their program, graduate assistants’ duties are governed by the academic program, college, or the area of responsibility that made the award.
 In all cases, the award obligate awardees to no more than 20 hours per week of services that make a substantive contribution to the student’s academic and professional development.
 If the student determines that he/she cannot meet the requirements of the award, it is imperative that he/she notifies the program to initiate renegotiation or reassignment of the award with correspondingly less support.
 A student’s hours are prorated for weeks with a holiday or school closure and are not required to be available during break periods unless given additional compensation.